Jorge L. Alonso: Career

-On August 5, 2014, President Barack Obama nominated Alonso to serve as a United States District Judge of the United States District Court for the Northern District of Illinois, to the seat vacated by Judge Ronald A. Guzman who took senior status on November 16, 2014.
+On August 5, 2014, President Barack Obama nominated Alonso to serve as a United States district judge of the United States District Court for the Northern District of Illinois, to the seat vacated by Judge Ronald A. Guzman, who subsequently assumed senior status on November 16, 2014.
 He received a hearing before the United States Senate Committee on the Judiciary for September 9, 2014.
 On November 20, 2014 his nomination was reported out of committee by voice vote.
-On Saturday, December 13, 2014 Senate Majority Leader Harry Reid filed a motion to invoke cloture on the nomination.
-On December 16, 2014, Reid withdrew his cloture motion on Alonso's nomination, and the Senate proceeded to vote to confirm Alonso in a voice vote.
-He received his federal judicial commission on December 19, 2014.
+On December 13, 2014 Senate Majority Leader Harry Reid filed a motion to invoke cloture on the nomination.
+On December 16, 2014, Reid withdrew his cloture motion on Alonso's nomination, and the United States Senate confirmed Alonso by voice vote.
+He received his judicial commission on December 19, 2014.